pasqal-io/emulators/docs/emu_mps/advanced/noise.md

 - **If the square of the norm of the evolved state is greater than the random number**, the system successfully evolves under the effective Hamiltonian $H_{\text{eff}}$ to time $t + \delta t$, and proceeds to the next time step.
 - **If the square of the norm of the evolved state is less than the random number**, a **quantum jump** occurs.
 This can be understood as a simulation of a noise event (e.g. spontaneous emission, dephasing, etc.).

-## **WARNING:**

-**It is important to note that the norm of the state also decreases due to truncation effects.
-Therefore, it is recommended to choose an appropriate precision when performing Monte Carlo simulations.
-However in order to avoid this, emu-mps rescales the norm back to the old norm after each time step.
-Additionally, computing the collapse times may become unreliable when the maximum bond dimension chosen by the user is reached, as truncation errors can become difficult to control.**

 ### Locating the Quantum Jump